 6. Father’s Day should be every day

 Someone once told me that Father’s Day is the most important day of the year.
 I think it was my father who said that (chuckle) and of course he was right!
-Whether it is or isn’t.
-I certainly hope that it will be a special day for all of you and the kind of day when you get the chance to feel connected to your kids or your dad in a way that will make it a really special event.
+Whether it is or isn’t, I certainly hope that it will be a special day for all of you and the kind of day when you get the chance to feel connected to your kids and/or your dad in a way that will make it a really special event.

 Originally published June 3, 2016